Housing standards and disrepair

 Please ensure you have reported any disrepair to your landlord or letting agent and give them sufficient time to complete remedial works prior to contacting us.

-For more information on how we approach housing issues please see our Enforcement Policy.
+For more information on how we consider enforcement issues please see our Enforcement Policy.

 Charges for service of enforcement notices